Cotehele Health & Safety

 Hazard Who is at risk?
 Duration Inherent risk Residual risk Control measures Further action required Notes

-First Aid / Injuries Paddlers, Spectators, Crew Constant Possible chance of a Minor incident Improbable chance of a Minor incident Paddlesport is an “assumed risk sport”.
+First Aid / Injuries Paddlers, Spectators, Crew Constant Possible chance of a Serious incident Improbable chance of a Serious incident Paddlesport is an “assumed risk sport”.
 There will be a designated First Aid AquaPaddle/club official on site.
 All Crew are qualified first-aiders.
 All injuries should be reported on the incident report.
 Means of contact for emergency services to be available at the venue.
 Defib is available with the Time Lord.

 Safeguarding Paddlers, Spectators Briefly Remote chance of a Lost Time incident Improbable chance of a Minor incident All members and people on our site agree to follow our AquaPaddle/Club Policies and procedures, of which safeguarding and code of conduct is one of them.
 An Event Captain/Safeguarding Officer is to have oversight over the Safeguarding of the event.
 Crew and other Volunteers who have regular contact with U18 are to be DBS checked and attend a safeguarding course.